KiDS-Legacy: Constraining dark energy, neutrino mass, and curvature: Methodology and datasets

 Here, $P_{\rm m, nl}$ is the non-linear matter power spectrum, which we model using \revint{{\sc HMCODE2020} \citep{2021MNRAS.502.1401M}}.
 This employs a single-parameter ($\log_{10}T_\mathrm{AGN}$) baryonic feedback model to include the uncertainty of the modelling of baryonic feedback on scales $k > 0.1h/\mathrm{Mpc}$.
 Furthermore, $f_{ K}$, $\chi$, and $\chi_{\rm H}$ are the comoving angular diameter distance, the comoving radial distance, and the comoving horizon distance, respectively.
 Lastly, the lensing kernel $W^{(i)}_{\epsilon}$ contains the distribution of galaxies and the lensing geometry \citep[see e.g.][]{wright_kids_2025}.

-We adopt the fiducial mass-dependent intrinsic alignment (IA) model NLA‑M \citep{wright_kids_2025}, an extension of the non-linear alignment (NLA) model that includes alignments for red, early‑type galaxies and assumes zero alignment for blue, late‑type galaxies.
-Early types are identified by spectral type\footnote{To determine fractions, we use the template-fitting code {\sc BPZ} \citep{benitez:2000}, which provides $T_B$ as an output.} $T_B < 1.9$, fitting six SED templates with interpolation; the cut selects galaxies with an elliptical spectral contribution.
-The IA alignment strength for red galaxies is modelled as a power law in mean halo mass per tomographic bin.
+We adopt the fiducial mass-dependent intrinsic alignment (IA) model NLA‑M \citep{wright_kids_2025}, an extension of the non-linear alignment (NLA) model that includes alignments for red, early‑type galaxies and assumes zero alignment for blue, late‑type galaxies. \review{\citet{wright_kids_2025} investigated different alignment models and their impact on the inferred value for $S_8$, finding changes of not larger than $0.2\sigma$.
+Our choice is further supported by a red-blue split analysis conducted by \citet{2025arXiv250319442S}, which found vanishing alignment for blue galaxies.} Early types are identified by spectral type\footnote{To determine fractions, we use the template-fitting code {\sc BPZ} \citep{benitez:2000}, which provides $T_B$ as an output.} $T_B < 1.9$, fitting six SED templates with interpolation; the cut selects galaxies with an elliptical spectral contribution.
+The IA alignment strength for red galaxies is modelled as a power law in the mean halo mass for each tomographic bin.
 We use \revint{two alignment parameters}, $A_\mathrm{IA}$ and $\beta$, which represent the amplitude of IAs and the slope of the IA mass scaling, respectively.
 In our analysis, we incorporate the joint posterior on $A_\mathrm{IA}$ and $\beta$ from \citet{fortuna_2024} as a prior, approximating it with a bivariate Gaussian distribution.
 Furthermore, we apply a multivariate Gaussian prior on the halo mass for each tomographic bin.

 \revcollab{The cosmic shear measurements are combined with the DES Y3 data \revint{\citep{amon_dark_2022,Secco_DES_scalecut_2022}}.
-As in \citet{des/kids:2023}, roughly eight per cent of the DES data are removed to avoid overlap with KiDS. \revint{We do not use HSC Y3 data \citep{2023PhRvD.108l3519D,2023PhRvD.108l3518L}.}}: while the likelihood is publicly available, there is significant overlap between the surveys.
+As in \citet{des/kids:2023}, roughly eight per cent of the DES data are removed to avoid overlap with KiDS. \revint{We do not use HSC Y3 data \citep{2023PhRvD.108l3519D,2023PhRvD.108l3518L}}}; while the likelihood is publicly available, there is significant overlap between the surveys.
 Since the overall constraining power of HSC Y3 is weaker than the combined power of KiDS and DES, we do not expect this omission to change the results.